• Menu

 What To Do If Your Region Is Affected

-If you reside within a region affected by drought, be on the look-out for a change in your well water.
-If you experience a dry well condition where the well is actually pumping air, consult with a qualified professional water well water contractor to see what the level of the water is in the well.
+If you reside within a region affected by drought, be on the lookout for a change in your well water.
+If you experience a dry well condition where the well is actually pumping air, consult with a qualified professional water well contractor to see what the level of the water is in the well.

-Usually the well pump can be lowered to take advantage of the existing water table.
-If your well water quality has changed in recent months and you discover increased levels of odor, color or possibly sediment, it is possible that this was the result of a drop in the water table.
+Usually, the well pump can be lowered to take advantage of the existing water table.
+If your well water quality has changed in recent months and you discover increased levels of odor, color, or possibly sediment, it is possible that this was the result of a drop in the water table.

 Water Treatment Devices Impacted By Drought